 Inter-corporate dividends paid within the fiscal unity regime are fully exempt and do not need to be adjusted when determining the profit of the group, as the requirements for the application of the participation exemption regime are less strict than the requirements for the application of the fiscal unity regime.
 Losses generated prior to the fiscal unity can only be used to offset the income of the group up to the taxable income of the integrated subsidiary that generated them.
 Once the regime ends, losses generated during the tax unity have to be left at the level of the group parent or the integrating subsidiary.

 2.7 Capital Gains Taxation

-Capital gains derived by a Luxembourg taxable resident company are subject to CIT and MBT, unless the domestic participation exemption applies.
-Under this exemption, capital gains realised by a Luxembourg company are exempt provided that, at the time of the disposal:
+Capital gains derived by a Luxembourg taxable resident company are subject to CIT and MBT, unless the domestic participation exemption applies (see 2.3 Other Special Incentives).